Are You Beautifully Equipped to Deal with A World That No Longer Exists?

 Advances in technology always attract attention because of their potential effect on employment.
 The scale and speed of advances in artificial intelligence and robotics have raised fears about the possibility of widespread job displacement in the near future because these advances are fundamentally different from previous technological advances.

 You likely know someone who has personally experienced the impact of technology-assisted work or had their work replaced by innovation.
 Automation is everywhere and is a controversial employment topic.
-This TikTok video and news clip of a robotic server at Denny’s went viral with people on both sides of the debate.
+This video and news clip of an automated McDonald's went viral with people on both sides of the debate.

-Evidence suggests that three-quarters of jobs had more than 40% of their required skills change over the past three years, indicating that the future of the workplace involves change.
+Evidence suggests that more than 40% of the required skills in three-quarters of jobs have changed over the past three years, indicating that the future of the workplace involves change.

-Leadership development and organizational development are essential investments to realize your organization's potential and prepare the next generation.
-It is a clear benefit for today's leaders to become future-ready.
+Leadership and organizational development are essential investments in realizing your organization's potential and preparing the next generation.
+Becoming future-ready is a clear benefit for today's leaders.

 Falling behind in a fast-changing workplace is career-limiting and a competitive threat to your business.
 Although the amount of change today may feel overwhelming, it is essential to never give up on the person you can become.
 Check out this motivational video for some encouragement.